ADari-Ka/YNDX_sbd_enrll/README.md

 ### Launch
 To run wep-app with PostgreSQL database you can launch Docker containers **via Docker-compose**

-Use this command in your terminal *(if it doesn't work, use sudo also)*:
+Use this command in your terminal *(in case you launch Docker deamon under sudo access, be sure to startup your containers with the same rights)*:

     docker-compouse up --build